gsauthof/cgmemtime/README.md

-cgmemtime measures the high-water RSS memory usage of a process and its descendant processes.
+cgmemtime measures the high-water RSS+CACHE memory usage of a process and its descendant processes.

 To be able to do so it puts the process into its own